Jollibee nets P10.9B despite tax, financing headwinds

 The coffee and tea segment led the charge with a 44.9 percent increase in systemwide sales, while Jollibee International posted double-digit growth.

-Vietnam, the company’s largest overseas market, stood out with 40.4 percent systemwide sales growth and 23.9 percent same-store sales growt
+Vietnam, the company’s largest overseas market, stood out with 40.4 percent systemwide sales growth and 23.9 percent same-store sales growth.

 “While quarterly margins may vary depending on the investment timing and business mix, we remain focused on sustaining healthy profitability through balanced revenue growth and prudent expense management over the long term,” he added.